singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

        [ 50, 122]])
 ```

 That's it for the basic version of mathematics using `numpy` and `matplotlib`.
-We will talk about more extended version of mathematics in different models in later versions.
+We will talk about a more extended version of mathematics in different models in later versions.

 Do [subscribe](https://ranvir.xyz/blog/subscribe) to the newsletter, so that you get to know whenever I push a new article.